 One of the most challenging parts of being an emerging or even a mid-sized brand is how to introduce new potential customers to the brand.
 El Pollo Loco prefers to do that as organically as possible through people who become fans and want to promote the brand naturally on social media channels.

-“When we go into a new market, it’s about educating consumers and drying awareness,” Williams said.
+“When we go into a new market, it’s about educating consumers and driving awareness,” Williams said.
 “There are so many ways we can do that, whether it’s social media or digital media-- the fans love hyping up the brand and there’s a huge opportunity to leverage that.”

 Williams said that it’s not really the same if you hire influencers or outside marketers to hype up the brand: